lshug/first-order-model-tf/README.md

   --tfjs                build tf.js models, requires tensorflowjs_converter
   --jsquantize {none,float16,uint16,uint8}
-                        quantization to apply during tf.js conversions
+                        quantization to apply during tf.js conversions --staticbatchsize STATICBATCHSIZE
+                        optional static batch size to use
 ```

 ## Inference details

  * First, the kps and the jacobian for the source image are detected through the kp_detector model.
- * Then, for each batch of driving video frames, kps and jacobians are detected using the kp_detector model.
+ * Then, for each batch of driving video frames:
+    * kps and jacobians are detected using the kp_detector model.
     * Processing of the resultant driving video frame kps and jacobians is done using process_kp_driving model (with source image and video kps/jacobians, and boolean parameters *use_relative_motion*, *use_relative_jacobian*, and *adapt_movement_scale* as inputs).
- * Finally, for each batch of driving video frame kps, the generator model is used (with source image, source image kps/jacobian, and the video frame batch's kps/jacobians as inputs) to generate the outputs.
+    * Finally, the generator model is used (with source image, source image kps/jacobian, and the video frame batch's kps/jacobians as inputs) to generate the frame predictions.

 For more details, take a look inside animate.py or the generated tensorboard files in ./log (generated when run.py is run with --profile directly or on --target savedmodel).

 One thing I didn't implement from the original is the find_best_frame option, which used [face-alignment](https://github.com/1adrianb/face-alignment) to find the frame in the driving video that is closest to the source image in terms of face alignment.
 I didn't want to include outside dependencies and this was only relevant to vox models.

 ## FAQ

-(Nobody actually asked me those questions, but that just means that each question has a frequency of zero, so they're all tied for the most-frequently-asked-question prize, so they all belong in this FAQ section)

 **How do I add custom-trained models?**